jeremytammik/tbc/a/1748_spatial_geo_2020.md

 Dan: If I understand the sample model provided correctly, the room height is taken into account and not the full wall height.
 So, in room 7, even though the wall is 4 m high, only 3 m will be taken into account, since that is the height of the room.
-Fair enough, this would mean 30 m<sup>2</sup> gross for each wall, since they are all 10 m long inside the room.
+Fair enough; this would mean 30 m<sup>2</sup> gross for each wall, since they are all 10 m long inside the room.
 However, for the wall with the opening in room 7, shouldn't the gross area be 30 m<sup>2</sup>, and the net 2 m<sup>2</sup> less (28 m<sup>2</sup>)?

 If so, for the total output, I would expect these values: